-At June 30, 2008, the portion of the Project Account, Bond Proceeds Account and Expense Account, and Debt Service Reserve Account held by the Trustee in the Trustee's name on behalf of the Funding Trust pursuant to the terms of a separate account funding agreement contract with US Bank totaled \$154,540.
-Pursuant to the terms of this contract, interest on the Project Account, Bond Proceeds Account, Expense Account, and Debt Service Reserve Account's principal balances shall accrue at the guaranteed interest rate of .40% in excess of the bond rate on the daily outstanding principal balances.
+At June 30, 2010 and 2009, the portion of the Debt Service Reserve Account held by the Trustee in the Trustee's name on behalf of the Funding Trust pursuant to the terms of a guaranteed investment contract with Societe Generale totaled \$5,000,000 for both years.
+Pursuant to the terms of this contract, interest shall accrue at the guaranteed interest rate of .40% in excess of the bond rate on the daily outstanding principal balances.
 All interest accrues monthly.

-At June 30, 2009, the remaining Trust Estate funds are held in the Huntington Protected Deposit Account, a federally-insured, interest-bearing deposit sweep account.
-At June 30, 2008, the remaining Trust Estate funds are invested in securities of the Federated Government Obligations Tax-Managed Fund, a money market fund investing exclusively in United States treasuries and government agency securities.
+At June 30, 2010 and 2009, the remaining Trust Estate funds are held in the Huntington Protected Deposit Account, a fully federally-insured, interest-bearing deposit sweep account.